-Requirements: Course requirements include research presentations and a longer final paper-either original research, a detailed literature review, or a research proposal (roughly 15 pages will suffice).
+Requirements: Course requirements include research presentations and a longer final paper- either original research, a detailed literature review, or a research proposal (roughly 15 pages will suffice).

 Office Hours.
 I am located in Room 108 at Harkness (Department of Political Science/Wallis Institute of Political Economy).
 You can come by any time and I will see you barring extenuating circumstances.
 My phone number is x3-4903 and my e-mail is lawrence.rothenberg@rochester.edu.
-In this odd time in which we live, zoom meetings are available-just send an email request.
+Zoom meetings are also available.

 Availability of Readings.
 Articles will be made available through Dropbox.
-There are several standard books that I am happy to reference-as well as extended reading readings on virtually any topic-if students would like.
-Additionally, if you would like a broader appreciation of what interest group scholars in Political Science do, you might consult surveying the journal Interest Groups & Advocacy.
-Also, please note that data for many of the empirical papers are data available through Dataverse.
+There are several standard books that I am happy to reference-as well as extended reading readings on any topic-if students would like.
+Additionally, if you would like a broader appreciation of what interest group scholars in Political Science do, you might consult the journal Interest Groups & Advocacy.
+Also, please note that data for many of the empirical papers are available through Dataverse.